 Sweat – You will release many toxins from sweating!
 Exercise regularly.
 Hit the infrared sauna or pick up a portable one for your home.

 Deep Breathing – Practice deep breathing every day.
 Inhale through your nose from the bottom of your stomach.
 Count to 6 or 8 as you inhale, pause, then exhale through your mouth.
 Aim for 10 deep breaths a day at a minimum.

 Supplements – Purchase high quality and trusted supplements.
-I highly recommend Microbe Formulas products for their detoxification supplements.
+I highly recommend Microbe Formulas protocol and products for their detoxification supplements.

 Are you Inspired?

 Be sure to download your free Healthy Living Bundle to launch you into the life of good health and fortitude!